Veerateeswarar Temple, Korukkai: Religious significance

+The temple is one of the Ashta Veeratanam temples that commemorate Shiva's eight acts of valour and fury where he became victorious over demons, heroes or divinities, and also as places where he is believed to have performed with fury.

 It is one of the shrines of the 275 Paadal Petra Sthalams - Shiva Sthalams glorified in the early medieval Tevaram poems by Tamil Saivite Nayanar Tirunavukkarasar.
 The twelve songs of Appar are compiled in fourth Thirumurai as 49th and 50th canto.
 The thirty-one songs of Appar are compiled in the fourth Thirumrai ten each under 31st and 107th canto, while the remaining eleven in fifth Thirumrai under 11th canto.
 The ten songs of Sundarar are compiled in seventh Thirumurai in 28th cantor.

 Tirunavukkarasar describes the feature of the deity as:

 The presiding deity is worshipped by devotees praying for mental and well-being.